Metallurgical and Materials Engineering

 Students are expected to enroll in this seminar every semester, but a maximum of 1 credit may apply toward the degree.

-Students can choose to fulfill the NT masters degree requirements by either taking 30 credits, including 3 hours of a “design” course, or with advisor approval, take 25 hours of course credits and have 5 hours devoted to a project; in that case, students will have to defend an engineering report to a 3 person committee.
+Students can choose to fulfill the NT master's degree requirements by either taking 30 credits, including 3 hours of a design course, or with advisor approval, take 25 hours of course credits and have 5 hours devoted to a project; in that case, students will have to defend an engineering report to a three-person committee.

 Designated Design courses include: